waggle-sensor/summer2024/ryan/code/Blade/plugin-capture-gpu-blade/ecr-science-description.md

 The purpose of this project is to use the node camera sensor along with a CPU or NVIDIA GPU in order to make descriptions of each captured image.

 # AI@Edge
 This plugin deploys Microsoft's Florence-2-base computer vision model onto the specified node.
-Depending on the argument given by the user, the model can perform inferencing on an image from the internet or an image from a camera stream.
+The model can perform inferencing from a camera stream.

 When the plugin captures an image, the image is run through the "generateDescription" function.
 Within this function, Florence-2 is run three times.
 Each time it is run, there is a different prompt.
 These prompts are set by the Microsoft engineers in order to provide distinct and specific annotations.The prompts that are utilized on this plugin are: "MORE_DETAILED_CAPTION", "CAPTION_TO_PHRASE_GROUNDING", and "DENSE_REGION_CAPTION".